oapicf/pinterest-sdk/clients/go/generated/docs/GetPartnerAssetsResponse.md

 `func (o *GetPartnerAssetsResponse) HasPermissions() bool`

 HasPermissions returns a boolean if a field has been set.

-### GetAssetGroupInfo

-`func (o *GetPartnerAssetsResponse) GetAssetGroupInfo() AssetGroupBinding`

-GetAssetGroupInfo returns the AssetGroupInfo field if non-nil, zero value otherwise.

-### GetAssetGroupInfoOk

-`func (o *GetPartnerAssetsResponse) GetAssetGroupInfoOk() (*AssetGroupBinding, bool)`

-GetAssetGroupInfoOk returns a tuple with the AssetGroupInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAssetGroupInfo

-`func (o *GetPartnerAssetsResponse) SetAssetGroupInfo(v AssetGroupBinding)`

-SetAssetGroupInfo sets AssetGroupInfo field to given value.

-### HasAssetGroupInfo

-`func (o *GetPartnerAssetsResponse) HasAssetGroupInfo() bool`

-HasAssetGroupInfo returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)